ccdschool/fsharpdaybyday/week02/day10/README.md

 (|>) 1 ((+) 2) // prefix
 ```

 Operators you define are by default binary or infix, i.e. they take two arguments.
 But if you use `!` or `?` or `~` as the first character of an operator identifier, then F# expects the function to only have one parameter and it's treated as an unary operator.
-As an example here an unary operator to reverse a list:
+As an example, here is an unary operator to reverse a list:

 ```fsharp
 let (!<) l = List.rev l